sc44/Stream-Recorder/README.md

 - Ubuntu

 ### License:
-This project is licensed under the GNU GPL3 - see the LICENSE.md file for details
+This project is licensed under the GNU GPL3 - see the LICENSE file for details